 Other cartoons I like are generally science fantasy that step outside the "pure" telefantasy label, such as the X-Men Animated Series.
 However, I dislike intensely cartoons where the writers aim for Deus Ex Machina.

 I'm an occasional fanfic author.
-I've four fanfics posted here to date, though I may bring over an old Sapphire & Steel/X-Files crossover that I never finished but might get back to.
+I've several fanfics posted here to date, though I may bring over an old Sapphire & Steel/X-Files crossover that I never finished but might get back to.
 In order to be fair, though, I'd want to feel confident that I'd continue it.

 Occasional filk author.
 Occasional scriptwriter (never said anything about being accepted anywhere).
 Occasional geek, nerd, freak and/or weirdo.
 Rank of "Elite" Ian Bell/David Braben's classic and the Oolite clone.